 with a chocolate bar, holiday card, and ribbon.
 Chances are, those who receive your gift won’t think badly of your gift giving ability and will simply be grateful you thought of them.

 From mall food courts to restaurant-based holiday get-togethers or your favorite fast food drive-thru, it’s easy to blow hundreds of dollars eating out over the course of the holidays.
 Two ways to avoid spending too much on eating out are:

-1) Saying no more than yes when it comes to those restaurant and bar invites.
+more than yes when it comes to those restaurant and bar invites.
 You do not have to attend every event.

-2) Eating before you leave the house and planning easy to prepare meals for when you get home.
+you leave the house and planning easy to prepare meals for when you get home.
 Reducing the amount of time you spend shopping can also reduce your chances of working up an appetite when you shop.